Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

 Tyrone Taylor At The Plate

-- Taylor is batting .214 with eight doubles, a triple, five home runs and five walks.
+- Taylor is hitting .208 with eight doubles, a triple, five home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.